 Here was me trying to rehydrate the dried sea cucumber by submerging them in clean water.
 You need to make sure to change the water every day.
 I cover them with a cling wrap so no other particles will get in and put the bowl in the refrigerator during soaking period to prevent bacterias from growing.

-This was at day 4 of rehydration.
+This was on day 4 of rehydration.
 The sea cucumbers are soft and plump enough that I’ve ended the soaking period on this day.
 Some of them may need longer soaking period.
 You may ask the sellers what they recommend, though not all of them would be able to tell you.
-The first batch my husband brought home 6 years ago were soaked for 6 days before they were plumped enough to be cleaned.
+The first batch my husband brought home 6 years ago was soaked for 6 days before they were plumped enough to be cleaned.
 You can see the sizes have doubled/tripled from their original dried forms.

 I tried my best to scrap all the “stuff” out from the inside of the sea cucumber.
 I scrap off whitish stuff that stuck to the inner walls of the sea cucumber too.
-I did this over small stream of fresh running water.
+I did this over a small stream of fresh running water.
 Here I asked my husband to help me pry open to show you what it’s like before it’s being cleaned.
 You can see all the stuff inside

 - Always check with the seller when possible, on how many days you need to soak the sea cucumber as this depend on the size, the grade/quality of the sea cucumber you get